-From complete interior restorations to partial refits
+From complete interior restorations to partial refits and interior trimming

 As well as full interior restorations, we can bring old vinyl back to life and restore panels to original condition if damaged.
 For example, this 1968 door card is a one-year only design with patterned inlays heat-seamed in place at the factory.
 Often there are holes cut through the vinyl for speakers, tears from use or vinyl embrittlement, or moisture damage to the card.
 For some, this may be considered almost irreplaceable, and a reproduction part may have been the only replacement option.